appliedbits/draft-wendt-stir-vesper-oob/draft-wendt-stir-vesper-oob.md

 These interfaces allow immediate delivery of Connected Identity responses when available.

-## Example Request/Response Flow
+# Example VESPER OOB Request/Response Flow

-This example illustrates a full transaction using the updated Connected Identity webhook pattern.
+This example illustrates a full transaction using the Connected Identity UUID-based pattern.

-### Calling Party Publishes a PASSporT with a `response_url`
+## Calling Party Publishes a PASSporT

 ~~~ http
 POST /passports/19035551234/12015550100 HTTP/1.1